escapist_title.jpg (12430 bytes)

 Know what?
 He's absolutely right!
 So much time and effort is made in defense of gaming that could be better spent on the best defense of all: a good offense.
 So, with thanks to Steven, here is a primer on What Games Are:

-Games are educational.
+Roleplaying games are educational.

 For some time now, educators have been using games to teach.
 The educational possiblilties in both RPGs and CCGs are numerous; possibly even too numerous to mention here.
 David Millians, a teacher from Atlanta, Georgia, uses a simple set of live-action roleplaying rules to allow his students to not only learn history, but live it as well.
 Likewise, roleplaying can teach History, Geography, Current Events, Theology, or many other subjects.